Skip to content

 When you’re looking for an automated system, you’ll find options that focus purely on safety and others that use different technologies to achieve similar goals.
 Understanding the key players and their approaches can help you decide what’s best for your facility.
 Let's look at two leading types of systems that prioritize swimmer safety through advanced technology.

-WAVE Drowning Detection System (GUARDian)
+Spotlight: The WAVE Drowning Detection System

 The WAVE system is built from the ground up with one goal: preventing drowning.
 The WAVE Swimmer Alert is a key part of this.
 It’s a lightweight safety device worn by swimmers, but it’s not a performance tracker.
 Instead, it’s one piece of a comprehensive safety system designed to monitor swimmers and alert lifeguards if someone remains underwater for too long.
 This focus on a single, critical safety metric allows the system to provide clear, immediate alerts that help your team respond faster.
 It’s about adding a layer of protection that works seamlessly with your existing safety protocols.